min2ha/ukwa-site/content/target/6291465/index.en.md

   "subject": "IT Collection"
 }

-# British Computer Association of the Blind (BCAB)

 Established in 1969, BCAB was originally created to support computer professionals, they now promote and encourage the use of technology amongst all blind and partially sighted people.